peterchettiar/DEBootcamp2025/Module-2-Dimensional_Data_Modelling/README.md

 1. Preparation of Daily Status Tables

    a.
-Daily transaction data is grouped and daily metrics are calculated.
+Procure the data for today from your source of truth (i.e. Master Data)

    b.
+Daily transaction data is grouped using `GROUPBY` clause and daily metrics are calculated.

+   c.
 We initially build our daily metrics table that is at the grain of whatever our entity is.
 This data is derived from whatever event sources we have upstream.

-2. Combining Cumulative Table and Daily Data
+3. Combining Cumulative Table and Daily Data

    a.
 After we have our daily metrics, we `FULL OUTER JOIN` yesterday's cumulative table with today's daily data and build our metric arrays for each user.